varlociraptor/varlociraptor.github.io/content/docs/calling.md

 * `expressions`: analogous to `events`, expressions allow to define formulas, each with a given name.
 However, expressions are by default ignored, and have to be explicitly used from within `events` formulae.
 For example, let `myexpr` be the name of an expression, then it can be used in any formula by specifying `$myexpr`.

 For each variant, Varlociraptor will calculate the probability of each defined event to be true.
-Importantly, for proper results, the given events have to **cover the entire range of possibilities**.
-Otherwise, the calculated posterior probabilities would be biased.
-The absent event (i.e. here `tumor:0.0 & normal:0.0 & relapse:0.0`) is added implicitly though.

 Let `scenario.yaml` be the defined calling scenario (e.g., as above).
 Let `relapse.bcf`, `tumor.bcf`, and `normal.bcf` be the preprocessed observations of relapse, tumor and healthy/normal sample, respectively, as defined above.
 Then, the calling command would be